Reginleif88/reginleif_lab/docs/Project-7-Multi-Site-Network-Site-to-Site-VPN.md

 * **Description:** Allow all inter-site traffic through VPN tunnel
 * **Configured in:** Step 1 (HQ) and Step 2 (Branch), step 10

+> [!NOTE]
-> **Note:** The WireGuard interface rule permits all inter-site traffic including AD replication (LDAP, Kerberos, RPC), file sharing (SMB), DNS queries, and road warrior VPN access.
+> The WireGuard interface rule permits all inter-site traffic including AD replication (LDAP, Kerberos, RPC), file sharing (SMB), DNS queries, and road warrior VPN access.
 The alias ensures traffic from any trusted network can reach any other trusted network.

 ---